pagekit/docs/developer-basics/modules.md

 ```

 ### `resources`: Register resource shorthands
 You can register prefixes to be used as shorter versions when working with paths.
 For example use `views:admin/settings.php` to reference `packages/VENDOR/PACKAGE/views/admin/settings.php`.
+Pagekit registers a few paths for extensions and themes by default already.

 This works whenever the Pagekit filesystem is used (i.e. when generating the url for a file path or rendering a view from a controller).